Coneriys/apache4/docs/content/routing/services/index.md

 !!! info "Recovering Servers"

-    Traefik keeps monitoring the health of unhealthy servers.
+    apache4 keeps monitoring the health of unhealthy servers.
     If a server has recovered (returning `2xx` -> `3xx` responses again), it will be added back to the load balancer rotation pool.

 !!! warning "Health check with Kubernetes"

     Kubernetes has an health check mechanism to remove unhealthy pods from Kubernetes services (cf [readiness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes)).
-    As unhealthy pods have no Kubernetes endpoints, Traefik will not forward traffic to them.
+    As unhealthy pods have no Kubernetes endpoints, apache4 will not forward traffic to them.
-    Therefore, Traefik health check is not available for `kubernetesCRD` and `kubernetesIngress` providers.
+    Therefore, apache4 health check is not available for `kubernetesCRD` and `kubernetesIngress` providers.

 ??? example "Custom Interval & Timeout -- Using the [File Provider](../../providers/file.md)"